alastairlundy/CliRunner/README.md

 ## Features
 * Though this project cannot claim to be dependency free; it has just 1 dependency ^1
-* Support for specific specializations such as running executables or commands via Windows Powershell or CMD on Windows
+* Support for specific specializations such as running executables or commands via Windows Powershell or CMD on Windows ^2

 ## Why use CliRunner over [CliWrap](https://github.com/Tyrrrz/CliWrap/)?
 * No hidden or additional licensing terms are required beyond the source code license
 * No imported C code - This library is entirely written in C#.

 ^1 - Only Required for .NET Standard 2.0 and 2.1 users

+^2 - Specialization library is distributed separately.

 ## Support
 This can be added to any .NET Standard 2.0, .NET Standard 2.1 or .NET 8 supported Application or Library.